FlocData/Data-2021-Abolfazli-Strom/README.md

 Settling data are available in the Settling_data folder.

 Floc size data are available in the Size_data folder.
-Values are in $\mu m$.
+Values are in microns.